kmeaton/RNASeq_Workshop/README.md

 scp -r [user]@epyc.simcenter.utc.edu:~/raw_reports/*.html ~/Desktop/
 ```

-You'll be prompted to enter your UTC password

-This should copy the output files from your FastQC run to your Desktop on your local computer.
+You'll be prompted to enter your UTC password here, and then the reports will be copied from your fastqc run to the Desktop on your local computer.
 Click on the files that you just copied, open them up, and see what the sequencing data looks like.
 Is it high quality?
 How can you tell?

 ### Removing adapters and low-quality sequences